JPMorgan: Navigating The Apocalypse In A Brink's Truck (NYSE:JPM)

 Consumer & Community Banking is for households and small business, and these are going to be key actors going forward.
 Will consumers start spending again, or are they going to hold on to that savings bubble?
 Is credit flowing to small businesses?
 Will banks take any risk absent Fed guarantees?
 These are very important questions right now.

 This division included $19.9 billion in PPP loans at the end of June, guaranteed by the SBA, the majority of which will be fully forgivable.
 The banks are merely conduits, picking up fees, but very little interest, and taking no risk.
-So let's break out what's happening here, because it's pretty extraordinary.
+So let's break out what's happening here because it's pretty extraordinary.

 Total loans in this division were off in H1 by a total of $40 billion, or 8%.
 Excluding the risk-free PPP loans, that becomes $60 billion, or 11%.